-Gift givers can also set up ongoing monthly contributions, a good option for grandparents who want to contribute regularly, or one-time gifts can be made for special occasions like baby showers, birthdays, and holidays.
+Gift givers can also set up ongoing monthly contributions.
+It is a good option for grandparents who want to contribute regularly, or one-time gifts can be made for special occasions like baby showers, birthdays, and holidays.

 There are no mandatory account fees aside from debit and credit card processing fees, though you can pay an optional “tip.”
-Plus, 10 percent goes towards helping low-income student save for college.
+Plus, 10 percent goes towards helping low-income students save for college.

-Ugift’s service is geared towards special events like birthdays and graduation as opposed to regular ongoing contributions, however, once you’ve been given a code, you can use it to make contributions at any time.
+Ugift’s service is geared towards special events like birthdays and graduation as opposed to regular ongoing contributions.
+However, once you’ve been given a code, you can use it to make contributions.

 Contributions can be made via electronic bank transfers or checks, but no credit or debit cards.

-Gift of College provides gift cards that can be redeemed through the company’s website to fund any 529 account.
-Gift cards can be purchased online or at Toys R Us and Babies R Us retail stores.
+Gift of College provides gift cards that can be redeemed through the company’s website to fund any 529 accounts.
+Gift cards can be purchased online or at over 3,000 retailers, including Target and Walmart.

-The recipient will need to register for an online profile and link an existing 529 plan account, or open one, in order to redeem the card.
-Denominations range from $25 to $200, with a small fee of $2.95-$5.95.
+The recipient will need to register for an online profile and link an existing 529 plan account or open one to redeem the card.
+Denominations range from $25 to $200, with a small fee of anywhere from $3.95-$5.95.